 - Clean the container with mild soap and dry it out.

 - Cover the bottom container with a fine net to avoid dripping soil.

 - Place tray or saucer filled with small rocks, to allow water to drain out properly.

 - Using gardening soil is not recommended as it can contain bacteria or insects that can harm the plants.

-- So, use some premium quality potting mix for a healthy plant and yields more.
+- So, use some premium quality potting mix for a healthy plant and yield more.

-- Potting mix should be well drained, light that can provide good circulation of air and moisture to the roots of the plant.
+- The potting mix should be well-drained, the light that can provide good circulation of air and moisture to the roots of the plant.

 Best Temperature for Growing Tomatoes In Containers